 Follow Rob on Twitter: @RobHoweHN.

 Sean Neugent graduated from the University of Iowa in 2010 with degrees in journalism and health and sports studies.
 While at Iowa, he wrote for Hawkeyesports.com, covering football, men and women’s basketball, and baseball.
 At the same time, he interned for the Big Ten Network as a color analyst for men’s and women’s basketball and was an analyst for the Iowa pre-game football show at KRUI radio.
-Following his time at Iowa, Neugent became the play-by-play football announcer for the Drake Bulldogs and held that position for a year before pursuing his current career in public relations.
-Neugent is married to fellow Iowa graduate Danielle with their son Phineas.
+Following his time at Iowa, Neugent became the play-by-play football announcer for the Drake Bulldogs and held that position for a year before pursuing his current career in public relations with Performance Marketing.
+Neugent is married to fellow Iowa graduate Danielle with their two boys Phineas (Finn) and Owen.

 Mitch Smith, another University of Iowa grad, finished in 2011 with a degree in journalism and mass communications.
 During his years at Iowa, he worked as a sports reporter for The Daily Iowan, covering the Iowa football team in 2010.
 His passion for “Where Are They Now” stories began as a class project but has since grown into much more.
 Hawkeye Locator, a website he created, is devoted to this passion for keeping tabs on former Iowa athletes.
 Aside from the Hawkeyes, Smith enjoys biking and craft beer.
 He currently lives in West Des Moines, where he works in corporate communications.